nytimes/objective-c-style-guide/README.md

+# [DEPRECATED]
+NYTimes Objective-C Style Guide is deprecated.
+No more development will be taking place.
+Thanks for all your support!

 # NYTimes Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS teams at The New York Times.
 We welcome your feedback in [issues](https://github.com/NYTimes/objective-c-style-guide/issues) and [pull requests](https://github.com/NYTimes/objective-c-style-guide/pulls).
 Also, [we’re hiring](http://www.nytco.com/careers/).